 Part 1: What is a Letter of Reference?

-A letter of reference is a letter which is written on behalf of another person in order to support them in a chosen career or field of study.
-Most references require:
+A letter of reference is a letter written on behalf of another person to support them in a chosen career or field of study.
+Most letters require:

-• (1) a written letter which supports the candidate, and
+- (1) a written statement which supports the candidate, and;

-• (2) a “screening” questionnaire in where the referee rates the candidate on a number of factors.
+- (2) a “screening” questionnaire where the referee rates the candidate on a number of factors.

-A “strong” letter of recommendation is one where the referee is able to clearly, and specifically (i.e. with examples) address the key factors the particular application is looking for.
-This usually entails the student being a high performer, who has built a solid reputation with the referee, and has demonstrated work or activities which the referee can use in their letter of support.
+A “strong” letter of recommendation is one where the referee is able to clearly, and specifically (i.e. with examples), address the things the particular application is seeking.
+This usually means that the student being a high performer, who has built a solid reputation with the referee, and has demonstrated achievements or activities which the referee can refer to in their letter of support.

-• The point of letters of reference is for the letter writer to attest to your personal attributes and experience.
+- The point of a letter of reference is for the writer to attest to your attributes and experience.
 This should be in the context of your course of study.

-• It’s also specifically useful to provide context to a transcript which might otherwise be missing.
+- A letter is also useful to provide context to a transcript which might otherwise be missing.
 For example, missing a year of school.

 Part 2: Should I Be Your Reference?

-The goal of choosing a reference letter writer should not be merely to pick professors from courses you enjoyed, or who you think would be willing to support you.
-The goal is to choose people who can write you strong letters of support, which they can back up with specific examples.
+Choosing a reference letter writer is more than just picking a course you enjoyed, or someone you think would be willing to support you.
+The goal is to choose writer who can write you strong letters of support, which they can back up with specific examples.

-• On the other hand, ECON 221 or 226 are usually not.
-The exception is you did a special project or something beyond just the regular course work.
+- On the other hand, ECON 221 or 226 are usually not.
+The exception is if you did a special project or something beyond just the regular course work.

 ⚠️ Important!
 I recommend that students who I have only taught in first or second-year courses do not use me as a reference.
 This is especially true of PhD programs and business schools.
 You will not be likely to succeed with my reference, and you would be better off identifying another letter writer.